* US spirits volume up 2 pct in ‘10; revenue up 2.3 pct

 Liquor companies sold 190.7 million nine-liter cases in the United States in 2010, according to the Distilled Spirits Council of the United States trade group.
 That was up 2 percent from 2009, when a recession crimped consumers’ drinking habits.

-“In 2010, the industry improved its performance over the previous year, but this recovery remains fragile, and we are not yet out of the woods,” council President Peter Cressy said in a statement.
+“In 2010, the industry improved its performance over the previous year, but this recovery remains fragile, and we are not yet out of the woods,” council President Peter Cressy said.
 “Consumers did begin to trade back up to premium spirits products, but the hospitality industry is still far from its average pre-recession performance.”

 Super-premium, or top-tier, spirits saw both volume and revenue rise nearly 11 percent, far outpacing performance of all other tiers.
 The weakest performance came from value-priced spirits, which grew only 0.3 percent.